DaleFitzgerald/DaleFitzgerald/README.md

 - 👀 I’m interested in phtotography, cooking, weightlifting, and of course, coding!
 - 🌱 I’m currently learning all things React JS.

+- Check out this Disney+ Clone I built using React, Redux, router and firebase Auth, Firestore and hosting. https://disney-plus-io.web.app
+-
+- Create Spotify playlists on the go with Jammming, built using React and utilizes the Spotify-API. https://jammming-playlist.web.app  Hosted on Firebase.
+-
 - Find the best places to eat, drink and have fun with Ravenous, built using React and utilizes the Yelp-API. https://ravenous-io.web.app  Hosted on firebase.
-- Create Spotify playlists on the go with Jammming, built using React and utilizes the Spotify-API. https://jammming-playlist.web.app  Hosted on Firebase.
-- Check out this Disney+ Clone I built using React, Redux, router and firebase Auth, Firestore and hosting. https://disney-plus-io.web.app